exercism/java/concepts/chars/introduction.md

 This object has methods that allow a string to be constructed character by character and manipulated.
 At the end of the process `toString()` can be called on it to output a complete string.

+In order to get chars from the String one could use `String.charAt(index)` method.